 When curiosity pricks!

 We continued on our road trip the following day, this time from the east coast across the central part of the island to Port Louis, the capital and largest city of Mauritius.
 Our first stop was the lovely Botanical Gardens in Pamplemousses.
 The gardens were created in the 18th century and are famous for its giant water lilies (Victoria Amazonica).

 We had a wonderful stroll around the gardens but the highlight was definitely the giant water lilies.
 I approached two men who were busy cleaning the massive pond and pruning the lilies.
 I looked in amazement as they dragged the huge, leathery leaves out of the water.
 They looked like giant paella plates!
 I knelt down to touch one of the leaves and one of the men yelled something at me (in French).
 I didn’t understand what he said and went ahead to grab one of the leaves; I’m not sure why but I just felt intrigued by its texture.
 I screeched in pain and the two men chuckled.
 I hadn’t noticed them before but the sides and bottom of the leaves were covered in thorns that would put a rose bush to shame!
 I quickly nursed my palm, nodded at the men and murmured, “Je comprends”, before making a quiet getaway.
 Haha!

-I hopped into the car with Judex and we made our way to the capital of Mauritius: Port Louis.
+I hopped into the car with Judex and we continued on our Mauritius road trip to the capital: Port Louis.
 Our first stop was the Citadelle or Fort Adelaide, built by the British in the 19th century.
 Situated on a hill above the city, the fort is a great spot for panoramic views of the city, the harbour and the ocean.

 From here, we made our way through the bustling city to the Port Louis Waterfront.